jvican/jvican.github.io/content/post/from-45s-to-1s.md

 why the compilation takes 30 seconds.

 Waiting 30 seconds for a change to take effect (even under incremental compilation) is a no-go.
-It may not seem much, but such a long waits kill my productivity and get me out of the zone, which affects my decision-making process a big deal.
+It may not seem much, but this kind of wait kills productivity and gets me out of the zone.
+That affects my decision-making process a big deal.

 In the past, I've also noticed that a slow workflow discourages me from